alfa-sw/rs485-master/README.md

-# Pyjamapeolple
+# rs485 Master

-a simple but fully featured example of how to use **tornado**, **asyncio** and **websocket** together to build an application delegating the frontend UI to a browser, local or remote, without the limits of the http dialog.

-TAGS: tornado asyncio websocket
+a simple aplication using a frontend UI on a browser aimed to check communication on a rs485 field bus.

 1. create a virtualenv
 >     $ export VIRTENV_ROOT=desired-virtenv_root-path